han-qiu/han-qiu.github.io/about.md

 ---

-A junior Student in Electronics Engineering and Computer Science Department,Peking University.
+A junior Student in Electronics Engineering and Computer Science Department,Peking University,Beijing,China.

 ### More Information